 With proposals for implementing a state capital gains tax making the rounds in the Legislature, we discuss what a capital gains tax is, what the proposals are, and how they would affect Washington state.

 Click here for our recent analysis of the capital gains tax proposals.

 The House and Senate have each passed capital budgets, but they differ by $157 million.
 In a new policy brief, we provide a side-by-side comparison of some of the major provisions of each proposal.

 The Washington Health Benefit Exchange’s new Spring enrollment report shows that in February 2017, 182,232 customers had purchased qualified (private) health plans (QHP).
 The chart below shows the monthly enrollment numbers, as revised by the current report.
 (These are all plans that have been paid for.)

 Legislation long sought by overcrowded school districts to grant flexibility for building new schools cleared its final legislative hurdle this week.
 The state House Tuesday approved changes made by the Senate last week to House Bill (or as it's now known as, Engrossed Substitute House Bill) 1017, which allows school districts - in some circumstances - to build schools outside of the state Growth Management Act's (GMA) mandated "urban growth areas."

-In a new policy brief, we provide a side-by-side comparison of the four plans.
+In a new policy brief, we take a look at the House-passed operating budget.
 Briefly: